 Key Features:

-- Sustainable wood construction
+- Sustainable FSC-certified wood construction

-- Multi-sensory activities including xylophone
+- Multi-sensory activities including a xylophone

 - Shape sorting and stacking elements